gediminaspetrikas/js-ipfs/examples/transfer-files/README.md

 - 1. Set up, install a go-ipfs node in your machine
 - 2. Make your daemons listen on WebSockets
-- 3. Initialize the project
+- 3. Start the WebApp
-- 4. Create the frame for your IPFS enabled app
-- 5. Add and cat a file
-- 6. Use WebRTC to dial between browser nodes
-- 7. Dial to a node using WebSockets (your Desktop ones)
+- 4. Dial to a node using WebSockets (your Desktop ones)
-- 8. Transfer files between all of your nodes, have fun!
+- 5. Transfer files between all of your nodes, have fun!

 Let's go.